PulseDL-II: A System-on-Chip Neural Network Accelerator for Timing and Energy Extraction of Nuclear Detector Signals: System-on-Chip Accelerator Design ( )

 \subsection{Evaluation}

 We compare the performance of \emph{PulseDL} and \emph{PulseDL-II} on an FPGA (Xilinx ZCU104 evaluation board) platform.
-The working frequency is set to 100 \si{MHz} for both versions.
+The working frequency is set to 100 MHz for both versions.
 For fair comparison with \emph{PulseDL}, the \emph{PulseDL-II} neural network accelerator is isolated when measuring power and area.

+We use a neural network workload for both versions of the hardware, comprising three convolution layers and two fully-connected layers, and containing approximately 33.4k MACs and 18.8k trainable parameters, shown in \figurename~\ref{fig:workload}.

 The evaluation results are shown in \figurename~\ref{fig:eval}.
-We use a neural network workload comprising three convolution layers and two fully-connected layers, and containing approximately 33.4k MACs and 18.8k trainable parameters, shown in \figurename~\ref{fig:workload}.

 In \figurename~\ref{fig:test-time} and \figurename~\ref{fig:test-energy}, it can be seen that \emph{PulseDL-II} greatly reduces running time and energy consumption.
 For compute-intensive layers, such as convolution layer \#3 and fully-connected layer \#1, the reduction is very significant, mainly due to the innovation in the accelerator architecture and mapping scheme.
 These two layers contribute largely to the overall improvement in performance (1.83$\times$ less) and power (1.81$\times$ less).

 For resource utilization in \figurename~\ref{fig:test-area}, \emph{PulseDL-II} integrates more multipliers (64 versus 360), but the average utilization of FPGA hardware resources is comparable or less.
 The look-up tables (LUT) divided by 8-bit multipliers are decreased from 739 to 529 (1.40$\times$ less), and the flip-flops (FF) divided by 8-bit multipliers are increased from 920 to 933 (1.01$\times$ more).